Home Security After the SHTF

 - Put up a security fence.
 It needs to go all the way around your property and be at least seven feet high.
 Criminals might still find a way past it, but the point of most of these measures is deterrence.

 - Get a decoy safe.
-Your main safe should be very well hidden, while the decoy safe should be fairly easy to find and filled with some cash, cheap jewelry and documents that look important.
+Your main safe should be very well hidden, while the decoy safe should be fairly easy to find and filled with some fake jewelry and documents that merely look important.

 - Think like a criminal.
 If a criminal looked at your house, would they see toys, tools or other things in the yard?
 Are there lots of trees and bushes to hide behind?
 Would they see expensive items through the windows?
 Don’t leave things outside, get rid of those bushes and get some heavy-duty curtains.
 When you’re done, look at your house and compare it to your neighbors’ houses.
 Does it look more secure than theirs?
 If not, your house could be targeted first.